pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

-### Schedule the upgrade
+### Update stakeholders about near-term upgrade Schedule

-Given that the Black Duck server will be up and down during the upgrade, it is important that external scripts, scans, etc should not be running during the upgrade.
+Given that the Black Duck server will be up and down during the upgrade, it is important that Customer non-Black-Duck external scripts, scans, etc should not be running during the upgrade.

 Planning with Synospys Support should be made sufficiently ahead of time so that they can plan support during your upgrade.
-In addition, those teams using Black Duck need to plan their release schedules to will want to work around the schedule and put the downtime into their schedules.
+In addition, those Customer teams using Black Duck need to plan their release schedules to will want to work around the schedule and put the downtime into their schedules.